GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 `lm_handaxisx`
 `lm_handaxisy`

 Both of these events mimic the output from a gamepad thumb stick axis and are in the range of -1.0 to 1.0.
+Internally, these x and y axis values are normalized to ensure the length of their vector is never more than 1, just like a real thumb stick.

+In order to calculate the -1.0 to 1.0 range, the tilt of the hand with respect to a vector pointing straight up (technically this vector is normal to the plane of the Leap Motion controller's top surface) is used.
+When this hand to up vector angle reaches the `$LeapMotion::MaximumHandAxisAngle` global script variable value (the default is 25 degrees) then the virtual thumb stick is considered all the way over.
+Adjusting `$LeapMotion::MaximumHandAxisAngle` for your application determines how far over the user must tilt their hand for a 100% value.

 Only one hand is supported at this time and the `$LeapMotion::KeepHandIndexPersistent` global variable determines how multiple hands are dealt with (see the discussion above about this variable).

 ### Using Hand as Thumb Stick Input Events ###